5 Ways Agents and Brokers Can Be a Resource for Small Businesses During COVID-19

 Fostering a sense of community among small businesses in the area can help guide companies through uncertainty and allow them to make new connections and expand their network.
 Consider holding video conferencing sessions to bring small business owners together.
 Many of your customers may have questions and concerns in common, such as what safety measures to take to protect employees and customers from COVID-19, or how to manage the challenges of working from home with kids.
 They can also find ways to support one another, such as referring business and sharing success stories.

-3. Be a Sounding Board.
+3. Be a sounding board.

 Offering online office hours and encouraging small business customers to reach out with questions can open the virtual door to customers and allow you to better understand issues that they may be facing.
 You can help connect small businesses with funding information such as Small Business Administration loans and other financial resources for small businesses, answer questions about insurance coverage, or just be a sounding board for them as they share how they are adjusting their business to the new normal.

-4. Communicate What’s Working.
+4. Communicate what’s working.

 COVID-19 affects agents and brokers, too, and you may be managing through some of the same issues facing your customers, including how to support employees during COVID-19 and ways to help your teammates set up their home offices.
 Sharing stories, by email, on social media or over the phone, about what has worked for your business can be a valuable way to connect with customers and to help them solve real-world challenges.

-5. Share Helpful Information.
+5. Share helpful information.

-Travelers has a wealth of information about managing through COVID-19 that includes resources for small businesses and well as individuals that you can share with your customers and prospects.
+Travelers has a wealth of information about managing through COVID-19 that includes resources for small businesses as well as individuals that you can share with your customers and prospects.
 For example, for businesses offering food services and curbside pickup, there are tips on driver and vehicle safety, and employee and customer safety.
-Travelers Risk Control team has created a list of both immediate and longer-term safety practices small businesses can use to minimize risks to their employees and their businesses.
-Other shareable content covers topics like cybersecurity precautions, tips for taking a business virtual, and staying productive while working from home.
+Travelers’ Risk Control team has created a list of both immediate and longer-term safety practices small businesses can use to minimize risks to their employees and their businesses.
+Other shareable content covers topics like cybersecurity precautions, tips for taking a business virtual and staying productive while working from home.

-Navigating COVID-19 Together
+Navigating COVID-19 together

 Woman looking at the computer screen.

-Top Stories
+Top stories

 6 Ways Agents Can Save Time as They Build Their Small Commercial Book